 The work you will see on this site is the width and breadth of my artistic pursuits during the last two decades.
 Take a look at the galleries, check my teaching schedule if you are interested in classes and feel free to send me some feedback.
 A new addition to the site is the portraits page.
 I am excited to now offer commissioned portraits.
 Click on the portraits link for information on pricing and some samples of my portrait work.
 Most of all, thanks for looking.

 Intaglio printmaking is where I received my primary arts training.
 I made my first etching in 1988 at Amherst College in Massachusetts.
 I obtained my MFA in printmaking from the University of Georgia in Athens in 1995.
-These images are all etchings and this is the only type of printmaking that I do.
+The printmaking images are all etchings and this is the only type of printmaking that I do.
 The process saw its origins in the early Renaissance and has been popular with artists for centuries.
 The image is incised into a copper plate through a variety of techniques and then ink is rubbed into these marks and ultimately transferred to the paper.
 Big presses, oily inks and a variety of chemicals are used to generate these images.
 The whole process is fairly involved but it is all done by me, by hand and with affection.